 as well as the gorgeous town square with not a single pigeon.
 Celestial!

 Having already taken planes, trains, cars, vans, horse-carriage, and our walkin’ legs, we stopped by a bicycle shop, and off we went over bumpy roads (my hands hurt from reigning in the poor bike, and I was left to wonder how Tour de France guys do that with thin tires) toward the farmland.
 We peddled through the city walls behind, waited for a drawbridge to go up and down, and were off through the country (sans camera).

 Past windmills (that still run in the summer),

 we ended up riding through neon green grass, past massive white cows with perfect black spots, butterflies and a canal lined for miles with perfectly spaced trees.
 We even rang our bike bells at each other (flirt alert?) and the cows.
 I may have mooed at the cows in my ecstatic state.
 Walker on the other hand, attracted a fenced-in (thank goodness!) turkey which gobbled at him well after we had sped on to get our little puffy donuts and pannekoeken (crepes).

 The small houses with picturesque yards full of wildflowers and goats make me feel like walking up with a basket and asking for eggs.
 But, I’d forgotten my bonnet.
 Wholesome, the whole countryside felt so deeply wholesome.
 It did us good.
-That warm, fresh air (with a side of bugs-in-the-mouth as we cycled) perked us up, and in one day, we would’ve have traded Bruges for anywhere in Europe.

 Here are some of my love-its from Bruges: